HackingHackers/probservatory/src/content/post/trip_to_AAAP_observatory.md

   canonical: https://astrowind.vercel.app/october-trip-to-AAAP-observatory
 ---

-Stars are the lanturns in the sky.
-They are the wishes of our ancestors, as well as the call of happiness.
+Stars are the lanterns in the sky.
+They are the wishes from our ancestors, as well as the calls for happiness.

 ## Evening trip to AAAP Observatory